 (c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor enforceable against it in accordance with its terms, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.

 4. SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Enron is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Enron.
+Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Enron is or may be entitled to arising from or out of the Contract or under applicable law, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Enron.

 5. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Counterparty.

 6. WAIVERS.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty and any obligation to which it applies or may apply under the terms hereof; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly provided for in the Contract hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty and any obligation to which it applies or may apply under the terms hereof; (b) presentment and demand upon Enron for payment, except as expressly provided for in the Contract; and (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly provided for in the Contract, to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.
 If at any time payment under the Contract is rescinded or must be otherwise restored or returned by Counterparty upon the insolvency, bankruptcy, or reorganization of Enron or Guarantor or otherwise, Guarantor’s obligations hereunder with respect to such payment shall be reinstated upon such restoration or return being made by Counterparty.

 Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.